Sedra Bistodeau: Life and career

 She played the third movement of Sibelius’s Violin Concerto in D minor, Op.
 47. In addition to her focus on classical music, Bistodeau has spent an equal number of years on the violin art of fiddling.
 She has found much success in this area as well, through competitions and special guest appearances.
 She appears in the TV documentary The Devil's Box, completed a recording with Peter Ostroushko.
 Currently recognized as one of the top ten fiddlers in the United States, Bistodeau has accumulated many awards including two first-place finishes in the Junior Junior division at the National Oldtime Fiddlers' Contest and a first place at the coveted “Gone to Texas” division at the Fiddlers' Frolics in Hallettsville, Texas.
 She was the first female to ever win this division and the youngest competitor to win this division as well at the age of 13.
-She's also acquired three top finishes at the Wisconsin State Championship.
-In 2010, Sedra Bistodeau placed fourth in the Open division of the National Oldtime Fiddle Contest.
-In 2011, Sedra placed 2nd in the Grand National division at the National Fiddle Contest, and again in 2013.
-She has also been involved in the Western Open Fiddle Contest in Redding, California for the previous four years.
+She also acquired three top finishes at the Wisconsin State Championship.
+In 2010, Bistodeau placed fourth in the open division of the National Oldtime Fiddle Contest.
+In 2011, Bistodeau placed 2nd in the Grand National division at the National Fiddle Contest, and again in 2013.
+She has also been involved in the Western Open Fiddle Contest in Redding, California, for the previous four years.
 After taking a year off from competing at the Weiser National Championships, she was asked to judge the national champions in the summer of 2016.
 She is officially a certified national judge.
 In the 2005 American Heritage Music Festival's Grand Lake National Fiddle Fest, she placed first in the "Jr. Jr. Division", took first (with her sister) in the Twin Fiddle Contest, and with her family's band, took first in the Jukebox Contest.
-In 2009, at the age of 14, Bistodeau took first place in the Minnesota State Fair Talent Contest with a performance of Hungarian Rhapsody#2.
+In 2009, at the age of 14, Bistodeau took first place in the Minnesota State Fair Talent Contest.